 Our call center staff is available to answer your calls Monday through Friday from 8 a.m. to 4 p.m.

 It is our goal to continue to provide excellent patient care while doing what we can to limit exposure to communicable illnesses.
-That is why we ask that those of you with symptoms call us prior to traveling to our clinic so we can assess your current healthcare needs.
+That is why we ask that those of you with symptoms call us prior to coming to your appointment so we can assess your current healthcare needs.

 Can I bring children and family members/caregivers to my appointment(s)?

-Is there anything I can do to keep myself, my family and friends safe?
+What can I do to keep myself, my family and friends safe?

 - Stay home when you are sick.

 - Practice good hand hygiene and cough and sneeze etiquette.

 - Avoid close contact with people who are sick.